luapower/luapower.github.io/index.md

 	 * version file: `csrc</lib>/WHAT`
   * LuaJIT executable: `bin/<platform>/luajit`

-As a result, downloaded packages can be safely unzipped over the same directory, and package management becomes easy to automate (see the [luapower command](luapower-git.html#the-luapower-command)).
+As a result, packages can be safely unzipped over the same directory, and package management can be [automated][luapower command].

-The included luajit executable looks for Lua modules in `../..` relative to its own dir, so luapower modules will be found regardless of the directory which luajit is started in.

 ## Building the C libraries